-No human remains but evidence found in search for 4 missing men, DA says
+Suspect arrested in theft of missing Pennsylvania man's vehicle

 Dean Finocchiaro, 19, of Middletown Township was last seen at about 6:30 p.m.
 Friday evening, police said.

-Mark Sturgis, 22, of Pennsburg and Tom Meo, 21, of Plumstead Township were last seen together Friday night near the Doylestown area in Bucks County, CNN affiliate KYW-TV reported.
+Mark Sturgis, 22, of Pennsburg and Meo, of Plumstead Township were last seen together Friday night near the Doylestown area in Bucks County, CNN affiliate KYW-TV reported.
 Sturgis' father said the two were friends.

-Foul play is suspected in their disappearances, Bucks County District Attorney Matt Weintraub said.

-The investigation has centered on sprawling farmland property in Solebury Township, where the search began Sunday.
+Amid a search for the men, investigators have focused on the Dinardo property in Solebury Township.

 Weintraub said Wednesday that investigators had not found human remains on the property, but he said they had recovered important pieces of evidence about the missing men at that site and at other locations.